rubrikinc/rubrik-cookbook-for-chef/docs/QUICKSTART.md

 --- | --- | ---
 `crash_consistent` | Specifies whether to force crash consistent snapshots, can be `true` or `false` | `false`

+**NOTE:** For SQL Server VMs, if backup of the SQL DB is via the Rubrik Backup Service, this should be explicitly set to `false` for VM protection.

 #### snapshot_vmware_vm

 ##### Action: set